bradford-hamilton/Ruby-On-Quails/guides/source/configuring.md

 Locations for Initialization Code
 ---------------------------------

-Rails offers four standard spots to place initialization code:
+Quails offers four standard spots to place initialization code:

 * `config/application.rb`
 * Environment-specific configuration files
 * Initializers
 * After-initializers

-Running Code Before Rails
+Running Code Before Quails
 -------------------------

-In the rare event that your application needs to run some code before Rails itself is loaded, put it above the call to `require 'rails/all'` in `config/application.rb`.
+In the rare event that your application needs to run some code before Quails itself is loaded, put it above the call to `require 'quails/all'` in `config/application.rb`.

-Configuring Rails Components
+Configuring Quails Components
 ----------------------------

-In general, the work of configuring Rails means configuring the components of Rails, as well as configuring Rails itself.
+In general, the work of configuring Quails means configuring the components of Quails, as well as configuring Quails itself.
 The configuration file `config/application.rb` and environment-specific configuration files (such as `config/environments/production.rb`) allow you to specify the various settings that you want to pass down to all of the components.

 For example, you could add this setting to `config/application.rb` file: